github/opensource.guide/marketing/building-community.md

 The first reason is for them.
 People with common interests will inevitably want a place to talk about it.
 And when communication is public and accessible, anybody can read past archives to get up to speed and new people will feel more comfortable participating.
 Helping people forge connections with each other will build a stronger and more resilient community.

 The second reason is for you.
-If you don’t give people a public place to talk about your project, they will likely contact you directly.
+If you don't give people a public place to talk about your project, they will likely contact you directly.
 In the beginning, it may seem easy enough to respond to private messages "just this once".
 But over time, especially as your project becomes popular, you will become exhausted.
 Resist the temptation to communicate with people about your project in private.
 Instead, direct them to a designated public channel.

 If your project is on GitHub, public communication can be as simple as directing people to use GitHub Issues instead of emailing you directly.
 You could also set up a mailing list (such as [Google Groups](https://groups.google.com/forum/#!overview)) or create a Twitter account, Slack, or IRC channel for people to talk about your project.
 Or try all of the above!

 ## Make people feel welcome

-A welcoming community is an investment into your project’s future and reputation.
+A welcoming community is an investment into your project's future and reputation.
 When someone new lands on your project, make sure to thank them for their interest!
 Show them around and help them get started.
 Point them to resources, like onboarding materials or past mailing list threads, that you think might be helpful.
 It only takes one negative experience to make someone not want to come back.

-You don’t have to overdo it or feel like you’re putting others’ needs in front of your own.
-Be honest about your project’s needs, but do so with an assertive attitude.
+You don't have to overdo it or feel like you're putting others' needs in front of your own.
+Be honest about your project's needs, but do so with an assertive attitude.
 You can stand up for yourself without being rude, flippant, or unhelpful.

 ## Document everything

 When you start an open source project, it may feel natural to keep your ideas and workflows private.
 But open source projects thrive when you document your process in public.
 That way, more people can participate at every step of the way.
-Not only will they know _what_ to contribute, but they’ll also know _how_.
-You might get help on something you didn’t even know you needed.
+Not only will they know _what_ to contribute, but they'll also know _how_.
+You might get help on something you didn't even know you needed.

 Documenting your open source project means more than just technical documentation.
-Be transparent about your project’s roadmap, your timeline for completing new features, the types of contributions you’re looking for, how contributions are reviewed and accepted, or why you made certain decisions.
+Be transparent about your project's roadmap, your timeline for completing new features, the types of contributions you're looking for, how contributions are reviewed and accepted, or why you made certain decisions.
 Any time you feel the urge to write something down about your project, ask yourself whether you can make it public.
-The feedback you’ll get from this level of transparency may surprise you.
+The feedback you'll get from this level of transparency may surprise you.

 ## Be responsive